ncalteen/actions-docker-training/Exercises/13-Upload-Download-Artifacts.md

-# Uploading and Downloading build artifacts on Github Workflow
+# Upload and Download Build Artifacts

 - If your job produces a build artifact that users need to view, or need to be passed to another build machine, the **Github Actions** `upload` and `download` Action can help with this process.

 ### Exercise: Add Upload and Download

-1. Add the following code to your CI build pipeline, and it will then start publishing the artifact once the step has completed.
-**Note:** You can copy and paste the whole snippet below into your pipeline.
+1. Add the following code to your CI build pipeline, and it will then start publishing the artifact once the step has completed. **Note:** You can copy and paste the whole snippet below into your pipeline.
 Notice the addional steps to upload and download the artifact.
 1. Create a new branch called `Artifacts`
 1. Copy and paste the following code snippet into one of your working CI workflow file:

 ```yaml
 ---
 ########